-When asked if corruption is one of the major challenges facing Ukraine today, the answer is unanimous among the three judges interviewed against the backdrop of the newly established High Anti-Corruption Court (HACC), which is set to be operational in early September.
-In the following excerpts of their interviews, judges Lesya Fedorak, Oleksiy Kravchuk and Yevgen Kruk tell us why and how they think the HACC can deliver justice more efficiently.
+When asked if corruption is one of the major challenges facing Ukraine today, the three judges of the recently established High Anti-Corruption Court (HACC) interviewed by IDLO were unanimous in their answers.
+The HACC is due to begin operations in September 2019.
+In the following interview excerpts, judges Lesya Fedorak, Oleksiy Kravchuk and Yevgen Kruk explain why and how they think the HACC can deliver justice more efficiently.

 These interviews have been edited for length and clarity.